vatzmehta/KubePilot/README.md

 3. Update images
 4. Visualize logs
 5. In-browser notifications
-6. Json Parsed Logs via CLI
+6. Json Parsed Logs via CLI: No need to run 2 different commands to get pod logs.
+Just one is enough.
+(Height of laziness? 😅)
+7. CLI based image update (Beta) : No need to remember kubectl commands.
+Just run a single command to update the image.

 # Screenshots
 Refer to [screenshots/screenshots.md](screenshots/screenshots.md)